lexlies/CNY-Temperature-Scanner/README.md

 ### RaspberryPi Setup
 1. Connect to your Raspberry Pi
 2. Copy files from raspberrypi folder into RaspberryPi
-3. Run all 3 files.
+3. Run temp.py and listening_topic.py

+### Arduino Setup
+1. Upload temp.ino to arduino
+2. Run it

 ### EC2 Setup
 1. Copy files from ec2 folder into EC2 instance <br /> We used Putty and WinSCP